Beauchamp Doran: Second Boer War and after

+First World War

-Doran was in command of the 8th Brigade when the First World War broke out in August 1914, and the British Expeditionary Force was mobilised for service.
-His younger brother, Walter Robert Butler Doran, also commanded a brigade of the Expeditionary Force; 17th Infantry Brigade in the 6th Division.
+Doran was in command of the 8th Brigade when the First World War broke out in August 1914, and the British Expeditionary Force (BEF) was mobilised for service.
+His younger brother, Walter Robert Butler Doran, also commanded a brigade of the BEF; 17th Infantry Brigade in the 6th Division.
 He took the brigade to France and commanded it through the Retreat from Mons, the Battle of the Marne and the First Battle of the Aisne.
-On 20 October, one of his battalions – the 2nd Royal Irish Regiment – was surrounded during the Battle of La Bassée and effectively destroyed for lack of support; on 23 October, he was relieved of command of 8th Brigade and sent home.
+On 20 October, one of his battalions – the 2nd Royal Irish Regiment – was surrounded during the Battle of La Bassée and effectively destroyed for lack of support; on 23 October, he was relieved of command of his brigade and sent home.

-The following month, Doran was assigned to command the 68th Brigade, a group of volunteer New Army battalions in 23rd Division.
-He was promoted to major-general in February 1915, and in May was given command of the 25th Division, another New Army formation completing its training in England.
+The following month, Doran was assigned to command the 68th Brigade, a group of volunteer New Army battalions in the 23rd Division.
+He was promoted to major-general in February 1915, and in May was given command of the 25th Division, another New Army formation, which was then completing its training in England.
 He took it to France that September, where it moved into a quiet sector of the line in late 1915.
 It remained in quiet sectors until May 1916, when it was moved south to Vimy Ridge, and was involved in defending against a German attack.
 Doran was relieved of command the following month, and transferred to home service as the commander of the Southern District in Ireland.

+Post-war

-In 1919 he was appointed to command No. 5 Area in France as part of the demobilisation of the Army, and retired in 1920.
-Through the War, he had been mentioned in despatches four times.
+In 1919, and with the war now over due to the armistice of 11 November 1918, Doran was appointed to command No. 5 Area in France as part of the demobilisation of the British Armed Forces, and retired from the army in February 1920.